jjpickering10/CI-MS2-PokerQuiz/README.md

 - CSS Validity
 > No errors in CSS files.

+JavaScript

+- Cleared localStorage to test if scores would update when localStorage was empty.
+There was an error due to null values preventing the code from displaying results.
+> To fix this I wrote an if statement that would return from the forEach function if the value was null.

+- One of the images in club.js wasn't being shown.
+Console showed "ERR_BLOCKED_BY_CLIENT"
+> After deleting, reuploading and renaming the file.
+The image now worked as intended.

+- When testing, sometimes the XMLHttpRequest showed a 500 error in the console and stopped the game.
+> I added in some error handling on each XMLHttpRequest throughout the project to display an alert to the user that an error had occured and to refresh the page.

 - Contrast colours
 > Used a11y contrast checker.
 No issues found throughout site.